naveen-rn/naveen-rn.github.io/index.md

 Software Engineer in the Programming Environment - Message Passing Toolkit group.
 HPE acquired Cray, Inc. Continuing to be part of the Cray Programming Environment team working on the Message Passing software stack.
+Tech lead for the Cray OpenSHMEMX and Cray MPI software libraries.

 **Cray, Inc.**
 December 2015 - December 2019